Urch22/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 3.
 Writing a script that Display current directory contents in a long format Task 4.
 Writing a script that Display current directory contents, including hidden files Task 5.
 Writing a script tha Display current directory contents long format, with user and group IDs displayed numerically, and        hidden files
+Task 6. writing a script that creates a directory